-Some of the words in the table have different endings than compared to their form in the sentences.
-This comes from the conjugation of verbs and also because Croatian and Russian are both languages in word endings change to indicate the grammatical function.
-We'll go into these grammatical cases in more detail later.
+In the table, some of the words have different endings than they have in the sentences.
+This comes from the conjugation of verbs and also because Croatian and Russian are both languages in word endings change to indicate grammatical function.

 There are many similar vocabulary words between Croatian and Russian.
 Here is a table with some more examples of them:

 The reason why there are so many similar words between Croatian and Russian is that both these languages are Slavic languages.

 Croatian is a South Slavic language while Russian is an East Slavic language.
 According to linguists, all Slavic languages originate from a common ancestor language which is referred to as the proto-Slavic language.

 The most common words in English are articles (“the”, “a”, “a”).
 This is not the case in Croatian and Russian, simply because neither of these languages has articles.